How much is Google’s bot detection really worth?

 IM scientists regularly publish in top conferences like ICML, ICLR, ECCV, and NeurIPS, and the company has publicly released state-of-the-art results in ML disciplines like deep hashing [8][9] and OCR [11].

-What kinds of jobs run on hCaptcha?
+What kinds of challenges run on hCaptcha?

-hCaptcha supports a wide variety of tasks.
+hCaptcha supports a wide variety of challenges.

 Who are hCaptcha's paying customers?